- Prospective Students

 - Be Patient.

-- The Advisors are here to help you, they want you to do well and graduate in four years.
+- The Advisers are here to help you, they want you to do well and graduate in four years.
 Listen to them.

 - The first semester in College is usually the hardest one - taking courses you are not ready for is a very bad idea.